 About the Course

-Learn how to shoot and edit quality short videos with your iPhone, iPad or Android device in this one day intensive.
+Learn how to shoot and edit quality video with your iPhone, iPad or Android device in this weekend intensive.

 WHAT YOU WILL LEARN

 You will learn all the tips and tricks for professional standard video making: Content includes:

 recording quality sound (the biggest challenge with a mobile device)

 effective coverage - shooting sequences that tell a story